Yifeeeeei/gover/README.md

-# gover: go version management shell function
+# gover

+gover is a lightweight shell function that simplifies managing and switching between multiple Go versions.

 ## Install: pull and add to shell